High Integrity Biodiversity Credits: A New Frontier in Regenerative Finance

 Biodiversity credits generate value across a diverse ecosystem of actors:

-• Farmers and Indigenous communities gain financial rewards for conservation and restoration efforts.
+Farmers and Indigenous communities gain financial rewards for conservation and restoration efforts.
+This is currently mostly overlooked in society.

-• Corporates can utilize credits to meet emissions targets (Scope 1, 2, and 3), align with upcoming regulations such as the Corporate Sustainability Reporting Directive (CSRD), and unlock access to transition financing.
+Corporates can utilise credits to meet emissions targets (Scope 1, 2, and 3), align with regulations such as the Corporate Sustainability Reporting Directive (CSRD/CSDDD), and unlock access to transition finance.

-• Investors gain a tool for offsetting residual portfolio emissions, enhancing portfolio diversification, and participating in nature-positive outcomes.
+Investors gain a tool for offsetting residual portfolio-level emissions, enhancing portfolio diversification, and participating in nature-positive outcomes.

 This triangulation of return preservation, risk mitigation, and socio-environmental impact forms the bedrock of a scalable market for biodiversity credits.